chaos-mesh/website/docs/simulate-network-chaos-on-kubernetes.md

 #### rate

-Setting `action` to `rate` means simulating bandwidth limit fault.
-This actions is similar to [bandwidth](####bandwidth) below, however, the key distiction is that this action can be combined with other `NetEm` actions listed above.
-However, if you require more control over the bandwidth simulation such as limiting the buffer size, check the `bandwidth` action.
+Setting `action` to `rate` means simulating bandwidth rate fault.
+This action is similar to [bandwidth/rate](#bandwidth) below, however, **the key distinction is that this action can combine with other `netem` actions listed above**.
+However, if you require more control over the bandwidth simulation such as limiting the buffer size, check the [bandwidth](#bandwidth) action.

 | Parameter | Type | Description | Default value | Required | Example |
 | --- | --- | --- | --- | --- | --- |